 3a Humility is also enjoined here.
 We are not to think highly of ourselves, especially in a spiritual sense, lest we end up deceiving ourselves.
 Thus, a (spiritually) proud man is a self-deceived man.
 He has convinced himself that he is something when he is in reality nothing.
-The Jews have a similar saying "Whoever he is that is something, or thinks in himself that he is something, it would be better if he had never been created."
-(John Gill, Commentary on the Whole Bible, volume 9, page 53)
+The Jews have a similar saying "Whoever he is that is something, or thinks in himself that he is something, it would be better if he had never been created."63 are "God's man for this vital hour" simply because they pastor "America's largest Sunday School" or had 5,000 baptisms last year.
+Yet this sort of preacher sickens God and irritates the saints because in reality, he is really a big, fat spiritual nothing, a zero, a braggart and a religious showman, despite all his claims to be a "soulwinner", a "pulpiteer" and a "great spiritual leader for this vital hour".

 3b Would that some preachers would take this to heart!
 How many preachers carve out their own empires and personality cults and promote themselves to the hilt.
-They really think they are "God's man for this vital hour" simply because they pastor "America's largest Sunday School" or had 5000 baptisms last year.
-Yet this sort of preacher sickens God and irritates the saints because in reality, he is really a big, fat spiritual nothing, a zero, despite all his claims to the contrary.
+They really think they